Baiba and Pat - Pangboche village with Everest & Amadablam behind

 David Suzuki applauds the program: “Reconnecting our children with our natural surroundings is what makes the Wildsight educational programs so valuable to children and parents in the Columbia Basin.”

 A Journalism graduate of SAIT Polytechnic in 1974, in 2010 the Southern Alberta Institute of Technology honoured Pat with its Distinguished Alumnus Award.
+There’s a nice video summing up Pat’s accomplishments “Pat Morrow – SAIT Polytechnic 2010 Distinguished Alumnus“, on SAIT’s Website.
+And check out our youtube channel for videos we have shot or been involved with in some way.

-Thompson Rivers University awarded Pat an Honorary Doctor of Letters (D.Litt.) during Fall Convocation in Kamloops, BC on Oct.
+Thompson Rivers University awarded Pat an Honorary Doctor of Letters during Fall Convocation in Kamloops, BC on Oct.
 10, 2014.
 Pat has had a long-time professional and personal relationship with the Adventure Studies Department, having developed the department’s annual week-long Adventure Photography course and taught the first 12 years of these courses.

 On Nov 16, 2017 Pat and Baiba were called to Ottawa by the Royal Canadian Geographical Society to receive the Sir Christopher Ondaatje Medal for Exploration alongside our “plant explorer” friend Wade Davis, who is also one helluva photographer on top of his many other talents.
 Baiba and Pat were also given honorary Fellowships in the RCGS.